-In March, I attended a “health and wellness” retreat for women held in a lodge that rests at the bottom of the Okemo mountains, surrounded by a forest and a few sleepy towns.
+In March, I attended a “health and wellness” retreat for women held at Green Mountain at Fox Run, a lodge that rests at the bottom of the Okemo mountains, surrounded by a forest and a few sleepy towns.
 As someone who is known for their immersion in body politics and mental health, I was invited to participate in their program in exchange for feedback.

 While I was in the back of a shuttle, driving up the icy, winding road to the lodge the night before the retreat started, the realization started to sink in that their primary focus was centered around treating binge-eating disorders and that there was definitely a chance that this could go horribly wrong.
 As I grabbed my bag out of the the trunk, I inhaled and forcibly exhaled while shaking out my shoulders, in preparation for entering the building that hosted I program I knew very little about.
 My breath was hyper-visible in the freezing air while I silently berated myself — What the fuck did I sign myself up for?

 Bright and early the following morning and still uncertain of everything, I settled into a cushioned wooden chair next to a fireplace for the first workshop of the week.
 I listened to the Clinical Director describe the 40-year-old institution’s history and their specialized focus.
 There was an immediate emphasis on how they pride themselves on always being sure that the latest science and innovation inform their programs.
 The director went on to detail that the co-owner holds multiple degrees, including a Bachelors in Psychology, a Masters in Nutrition, and a Ph.D. in Nutritional Biochemistry & Metabolism.

 These sentiments rang with antagonistic familiarity in my ears.